 This article describes three key algorithms used in customer-product action detection:

 This algorithm detects customer actions in videos and consecutively in single-frame images to meet new business needs.

-Unlike pedestrian detection and face detection, interactions between customers and products is a time-series process.
+Unlike pedestrian detection, interactions between customers and products is a time-series process.
 For example, the actions of picking up, rummaging, and trying on in this process last for a while.
 Therefore, to precisely understand user behavior, it is important to classify video actions through model learning or prediction based on the entire video.
 Driven by the wide application of deep neural networks, the video action classification technology has undergone great development recently.

 The most famous models include the Convolutional Neural Network (CNN) model developed in 2014, Long-term Recurrent Convolutional Network (LRCN) model developed in 2015, and Inception-V1 C3D (I3D) model developed in 2017.
 The LRCN model uses 2D convolution to extract features from single-frame images and uses a recurrent neural network (RNN) to extract the time series relationships between frames.
 This model works well in video action classification but takes a long time to train.
 The I3D model uses 3D convolution to extract features from the entire video, thereby increasing the training speed.

 However, open-source datasets such as UCF101, HMDB51, and Kinetics have only a few limited types of actions in sports and musical performance activities, but not data in shopping malls and supermarkets.
 Therefore, shopping malls and supermarkets construct and provide action-videos to outsourcing teams for annotation.
 In the shopping malls and supermarket scenarios, interactions between customers and products last for a very short time.
 Only 0.4% of the daily videos contain such interactions, resulting in sparse positive samples.